Atorvastatin

 Atorvastatin belongs to a group of medicines called statins.
 Read more about statins.

 • The dose of atorvastatin will depend on your cardiovascular disease (CVD) risk, which is calculated by completing a heart risk assessment.
-Your doctor will discuss your CVD risk with you and then determine what dose of atorvastatin is best for you.
+Your healthcare provider will discuss your CVD risk with you and then determine what dose of atorvastatin is best for you.

-• Always take your atorvastatin exactly as your doctor has told you.
+• Always take your atorvastatin exactly as your healthcare provider has told you.

 • The pharmacy label on your medicine will tell you how much atorvastatin to take, how often to take it and any special instructions.

 • Avoid large quantities of grapefruit: Having large quantities of grapefruit while taking atorvastatin can increase your risk of side effects.
-But, eating one serving of marmalade, no more than half a grapefruit or drinking no more than a standard glass (250 mL) of grapefruit juice each day, should not be a problem if you are taking statins.
+But eating 1 serving of marmalade, no more than half a grapefruit or drinking no more than a standard glass (250 mL) of grapefruit juice each day, shouldn't be a problem.
 It's best to allow 12 hours between having these foods and taking your atorvastatin dose, so if you take your statin in the morning have your grapefruit at night

 • Keep taking atorvastatin regularly: To reduce your cholesterol effectively, you must keep taking atorvastatin every day.
 Treatment with atorvastatin is usually long term.